jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### Tips on Stack Frames

-Before we go on to `xlat`, I'm going to skim over a few items that you may find useful should you need to use stack frames in assembler code.
+Before we go on to `xlat`{.nasm}, I'm going to skim over a few items that you may find useful should you need to use stack frames in assembler code.

-MASM provides the `struc` directive for defining data structures.
+MASM provides the `struc`{.nasm} directive for defining data structures.
 Such data structures can be used to access stack frames, as in:

 ```nasm
 Parms   struc